Politics of Scotland: Legislature

-There are two bodies with the power to legislate for Scotland: the UK Parliament and the Scottish Parliament.
+There are two bodies with the power to legislate for Scotland: the Scottish Parliament and the UK Parliament.
 Until 1999, the UK Parliament was the source of all legislation across the whole of the UK.
 Since then, devolution has meant that Scotland, as well as Wales and Northern Ireland, have had independent legislatures which pass laws on devolved responsibilities.
 The Scottish Parliament has had the power to pass primary legislation since 1999, and passed 282 Acts between then and the end of 2018.
 The Scottish Parliament can legislate on anything that is not reserved to the UK Parliament.
-The UK Parliament retains the ability to legislate on any matter for any part of the UK, including in Scotland, however since 1999 the UK Parliament has followed a convention (the Sewel convention) that means it will not normally legislate on devolved matters with the Scottish Parliament's consent.
+The UK Parliament retains the ability to legislate on any matter for any part of the UK, including in Scotland, however since 1999 the UK Parliament has followed a convention (the Sewel convention) that means it will not normally legislate on devolved matters without the Scottish Parliament's consent.

-Opposition parties include the Scottish Conservatives (centre-right, conservative), Scottish Labour (centre-left, social democratic), the Scottish Liberal Democrats (centrist, social liberal), and the Scottish Greens (centre-left to left-wing, green).
+Opposition parties include the Scottish Conservatives (centre-right to right-wing, conservative), Scottish Labour (centre-left, social democratic), the Scottish Liberal Democrats (centre to centre-left, social liberal), and the Scottish Greens (centre-left to left-wing, green).
 The Scottish Socialist Party (left-wing, democratic socialist) won a seat in the first Scottish Parliament election in 1999 and increased their number of seats to 6 in the 2003 Scottish Parliament election, but then lost their seats in the 2007 election and haven't regained representation in the Scottish Parliament since.
 Elections were normally held once every four years from the inception of the Scottish Parliament in 1999 to 2016 (the election scheduled for 2015 was delayed for one year to 2016 after agreement by all of the main political parties).
 A Bill was passed by the Scottish Parliament on 25 February 2016 and received Royal Assent on 30 March 2016 increasing the term of the Parliament to five years.
 73 Members are elected to represent constituencies, and the remaining 56 elected via a system of proportional representation.
-At Westminster, Scotland is represented by 45 MPs from the Scottish National Party, six from the Conservative Party, one from the Labour Party and four from the Liberal Democrats elected in the 2019 United Kingdom general election; as well as two MPs who were elected for SNP but have since defected to the Alba Party, and a further independent.
-The Secretary of State for Scotland—currently Alister Jack MP, a Scottish Conservative—is usually a member of the House of Commons representing a constituency in Scotland.
+At Westminster, Scotland is represented by 37 MPs from the Labour Party, 9 from the Scottish National Party, six from the Liberal Democrats, and five from the Conservative Party, elected in the 2024 United Kingdom general election.
+The Secretary of State for Scotland—currently Ian Murray MP, a member of Scottish Labour—is usually a member of the House of Commons representing a constituency in Scotland.